 Is Pantene cruelty-free?

 I could stop here as till here we already know that Pantene is not cruelty-free.
-However, since I have the answer for the rest of the questions, let us go through them.
+However, let’s get a hint on why Pantene is not cruelty-free.

 Does Pantene sell in Mainland China?